is8ac/aural2/paper/aural2.md

 Given a good set of labeled audio, it is relatively easy to train a Long Short-Term Memory (LSTM) model to do this.
 However obtaining such a set of labeled audio is difficult.
 We present Aural2, a data collection and labeling infrastructure which helps users to quickly collect high value training data with which it trains an LSTM model to accurately transform a stream of audio into the probability, for any given action, that the user is currently telling Aural2 to perform it.
-The models trained by Aural2 are usually capable of correctly classifying the user's intent before the user has finished speaking; assuming latency to be measured from end of utterance, they has slight negative latency.
+The models trained by Aural2 are usually capable of correctly classifying the user's intent before the user has finished speaking; assuming latency to be measured from end of utterance, they have slight negative latency.
 Furthermore, the model will learn to integrate past context into its classifications, allowing it to learn to accurately solve the use-mention distinction[^1], and ignore commands directed at other voice assistants, all without itself requiring the use of wake-words.

 We describe the architecture of Aural2, its advantages over existing